-The eraser item Clear (Reset to 0) clears the selected objects like histograms, conditions, graphs and so on.
+The eraser item P Clear (Reset to 0) clears the selected objects like histograms, conditions, graphs and so on.
 Each object on the analysis has two protection modes - delete protection and clear protection.
 These modes indicated in Flags column of analysis browser (see below).
 Delete protection is set for an object when it is created and added on the analysis side.
 It prevents deletion of such objects from GUI.
-Objects created by GUI commands have no such protection and can be deleted by the M Delete from analysis functionality.
-Clear protection prevents the user to clear the content of objects by using $\mathscr{P}$ .
-This mode can be set and unset for any object via context menu commands Set clear protection $\mathscr{R}$ and Unset clear protection $\mathscr{R}$ , respectively.
+Objects created by GUI commands have no such protection and can be deleted by the N Delete from analysis functionality.
+Clear protection prevents the user to clear the content of objects by using P. This mode can be set and unset for any object via context menu commands Set clear protection A and Unset clear protection A, respectively.

-6.5.4 The monitoring mode
+5.5.4 The monitoring mode

 In the Analysis a histogram, graph, or picture can be set into the monitoring mode by selecting it and pressing the monitoring entry Monitor item(s) in the right mouse menu.
 This is indicated by the letter "m" in the Flags column of the browser (static objects have letter "s").
-Monitoring means that the content of objects are updated continuously from the remote data source (analysis, histogram server,..) to the GUI.
+Monitoring means that the content of objects are updated continuously from the remote data source (analysis, histogram server,...) to the GUI.
 This allows e.g. to watch the filling process of a histogram.
 The monitoring property of an item may be switched off by the Stop items monitoring functionality of the context menu.

-Note that only the visible objects are frequently updated, i.e. even if a browser object is in monitoring state, it will not be copied from the remote data source if is not drawn in any viewpanel, or displayed in an editor, respectively.
+Note that only the visible objects are frequently updated, i.e. even if a browser object is in monitoring state, it will not be copied from the remote data source if is not drawn in any view panel, or displayed in an editor, respectively.

-The overall monitoring action can be started with button $\triangleright$ of the Browser options dockwindow.
-Here the update frequency may be specified in seconds,too.
+The overall monitoring action can be started with button of the Browser options dock window.
+Here the update frequency may be specified in seconds, too.
 Button will cease monitoring of all monitored objects, but will not change their monitoring property (flags).
-Additionally, this dockwindow offers a button of for immediate refresh of all visible objects, and a filter function for the browser to display either all objects, or only the monitored objects, or only the currently fetched objects, respectively.
+Additionally, this dock window offers a button for immediate refresh of all visible objects, and a filter function for the browser to display either all objects, or only the monitored objects, or only the currently fetched objects, respectively.
+The clear button $\mathscr{P}$ may be used to clear (reset to 0) all remote objects at once (see section 5.5.9, page 51).
+When the Browser options tool is active, the following keyboard shortcuts can be applied: